 The breakeven ACoS can be calculated by calculating your margins on a per unit basis, one resource you can use to calculate your margins is FBA Calculator.
 Using the margins calculated you will calculate your profit margin %.
 This profit margin % will be your breakeven ACoS.

-Using the above example your breakeven ACoS will be 35.58% for your Advertising on Amazon.
+Using the above example, your breakeven ACoS will be 35.58% for your Advertising on Amazon.